Developer Tools: CLI, SDK, MCP Overview

 AI: (calls list_datasets) Your application has the following datasets:

-You: View the field structure of orders table
+You: Show me the field structure of the orders table

 AI: (calls get_dataset_detail) The orders table has the following fields: